Qarik-Group/quick-uaa-deployment-cf/README.md

 ## Customize UAA

 You can customize your UAA by applying operator files.

-Create an `operators` folder and any `.yml` files in it will be automatically applied to your UAA YAML configuration.
+Customize the UAA itself by creating an `operators/uaa/` folder, and any `.yml` operator files in it will be automatically applied to your UAA YAML configuration during `u up`.
+See the [`ops-files/uaa/`](ops-files/uaa/) folder for more instructions and many production-ready operator files.

-See the [`ops-files`](ops-files/) folder for more instructions and many production-ready operator files.
+Customize the Cloud Foundry environment by creating an `operators/cf/` folder, and any `.yml` operator files in it will be automatically applied to your `cf push` configuration during `u up`.
+See the [`ops-files/cf/`](ops-files/cf/) folder for more instructions and many production-ready operator files.

 ## Create Users